 If you are in default, we may, subject to applicable law: (a) charge the outstanding balance on your Plan immediately, using any card or payment method we have on file for you or by a separate invoice; (b) employ a debt collection agency to receive payment and you will have to pay all reasonable costs (including attorney's fees) incurred by us and/or the debt collection agency; (c) report default information to credit bureaus; and/or (d) terminate your access to a Plan in the future.

 Storing Card Details:

-You authorize Scratchpay to store your card details in our systems.
-We will use this information to authorize future payments under these Terms.
+You authorize us to store your card details in our systems.
+We will use this information to authorize future payments for your Plan.
 You may not cancel or obtain a refund for any payments made under your Plan once the goods or services associated with the Plan have been supplied by the Provider.
-In the event Scratchpay obtains updated card information from the card issuer, you agree that we may use this updated information in our system.
+In the event we obtain updated card information from the card issuer, you agree that we may use this updated information in our system.

 No Liability in the Transaction: